crisp-oss/chappe/README.md

 **Developer Docs builder.
 Write guides in Markdown and references in API Blueprint.
 Comes with a built-in search engine.**

 Chappe is a Developer Docs builder, that produces static assets.
 No runtime, just lightweight static files.
-It was built to address SaaS companies needs, and can serve as a first-class modern alternative to services such as [ReadMe](https://readme.com/).
+It was built to address SaaS companies needs, and can serve as a first-class modern alternative to hosted services such as [ReadMe](https://readme.com/).

 The reason behind why we made Chappe is the following: while looking for a Developer Docs builder at Crisp, all that we could find were either outdated open-source projects, or commercial documentation builders.
 We wanted a modern Developer Docs website hosted on our premises, as pure-static assets (the latter is especially important, as we do not want to rely on a plethora of external services that can go down anytime).